theriyasharma24/DSA-Practice-Problems/.github/ISSUE_TEMPLATE/update-solution.md

 name: update solution
 about: This issue template is used to update a solution in the repo.
 title: update solution in <language-name> for problem <number> -<problem name>
-labels: enhancement, good first issue, new DSA problem
+labels: enhancement, good first issue
 assignees: ''

 ---